South Africa denies supporting Russia's war – DW – 05/15/2023

 "I was grateful for the opportunity to speak with Foreign Minister Pandor ... and correct any misimpressions left by my public remarks," Brigety said in a tweet that did not confirm whether he had apologized.

-South African officials swiftly rejected claims made by the US ambassador to South Africa, Reuben Brigety.

-The foreign ministry says the US ambassador has "apologized unreservedly" for the remarks, and Foreign Minister Naledi Pandor also discussed the issue with US Secretary of State Antony Blinken.
+The foreign ministry said in a statement that the US ambassador had "apologized unreservedly" for the remarks, and Foreign Minister Naledi Pandor also discussed the issue with US Secretary of State Antony Blinken.

-Several ministers — including the one responsible for arms control, a foreign ministry spokesman and the communications minister — have said South Africa had not approved any arms shipment to Russia in December.
+Several ministers — including the one responsible for arms control, a foreign ministry spokesman and the communications minister — have said South Africa did not approve any arms shipment to Russia in December.

-South Africa's Finance Minister, Enoch Godongwana, said his country resolved a row with the US over allegations that Pretoria supplied weapons to Russia, and it's unlikely to face any repercussions, according to South African media outlet NEWS24.
+South African Finance Minister Enoch Godongwana said his country had resolved a row with the US over allegations that Pretoria supplied weapons to Russia, and was unlikely to face any repercussions, according to South African media outlet NEWS24.

 Ramaphosa's 'disappointment'

-The Americans first raised their concerns about the matter two months ago, Godongwana said in an interview in Cape Town on Sunday.
+The US had first raised their concerns about the matter two months ago, Godongwana said in an interview in Cape Town on Sunday.

 As a result, Ramaphosa asked his security adviser and an independent judge to investigate and dispatched a delegation to the US to ease tensions, he said.